yuanlinping/InfoColorizer/README.md

 ![](assets/teaser.png)

-This repository contains code and study materials for the paper: Linping Yuan, Ziqi Zhou, Jian Zhao, Yiqiu Guo, Fan Du, Huamin Qu, [InfoColorizer: Interactive Recommendation of Color Palettes for Infographics](https://ieeexplore.ieee.org/document/9444798), IEEE Transactions on Visualization and Computer Graphics, 2021.
+This repository contains code and study materials for the paper:
+>Linping Yuan, Ziqi Zhou, Jian Zhao, Yiqiu Guo, Fan Du, Huamin Qu.
+[InfoColorizer: Interactive Recommendation of Color Palettes for Infographics](https://ieeexplore.ieee.org/document/9444798).
+IEEE Transactions on Visualization and Computer Graphics, 2021.

 An ArXiv copy can also be downloaded [here](https://arxiv.org/pdf/2102.02041.pdf).

 ----
 ## Introduction